Protecht

 The course covers all aspects of setting up, running and developing KRI processes that can be used both as an essential component of the overall risk management framework as well as a powerful tool to assist management in the day-to-day control of the business.

-** Download Full Course PDF: Risk metrics and Key Risk Indicators
+** Download Full Course PDF: Risk Metrics and Key Risk Indicators

 Culture & Conduct Risk Management